computerguided/beetle-battle/README.md

 ## HTML version

+An HTML/CSS/JavaScipt version of the 11x11 2-player version of the game was made.

-**Click [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/computerguided/beetle-battle/refs/heads/main/beetle_battle.html)) to run the game in your browser.**
+**Click [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/computerguided/beetle-battle/refs/heads/main/beetle_battle.html) to run the game in your browser.**